The Polar Collective actively supports the below citizen science projects which are already underway in the polar tourism industry.

 This is a highly interactive and rewarding citizen science project which is well-suited to dedicated “Citizen Science Zodiac Cruises” due to the time involved.
 Collected samples will contribute to the PhD projects of two graduate students investigating how glacial meltwater influences phytoplankton communities along the Antarctic Peninsula.
 This project also has a productive feedback loop with the researchers processing the data and sending updates and results to the expedition staff/participating company prior to each subsequent season.

-Sea Ice Observations
+Sea Ice Observations for Ice Watch

 This mostly Arctic-based project helps to understand and track the progression of the melt of sea ice in summer.
 We collect observations of the age, type and topography of sea ice and submit it to the open source Ice Watch ASSIST Data Network.